In 2022, it seems like everyone is talking about MagSafe card holder wallets these days.

 MagSafe wallets and all other MagSafe accessories (like chargers, car mounts, etc.) require a case that is MagSafe compatible.
 This means is has another MagSafe magnet array built into it.
 A plain case not made for MagSafe just won’t cut it.

-I use an Apple MagSafe silicone case with my iPhone 12 Pro.
+I use an Apple MagSafe silicone case with my iPhone 12 and 14 Pro.
 This case works great with all MagSafe wallets and other accessories and it has nice grippy feel to it.
 And since it’s made by Apple, I know it’s going to work in the MagSafe ecosystem.

 But there are also dozens of other of manufactures besides Apple who also make MagSafe compatible cases.